asiaat/chatbot_with_rest_api/README.md

-# Chatbot with REST api
+# Chatbot with REST API service

 Chatbot, which uses a REST API layer to provide its services, which allows to isolate the chatbot interface from the trainded chatbot  model.